Stay right here for our final news roundup and information overload.

 It can't just be a Republican thing, right?

-Uh you know, interestingly, the people are that are leaving, they're tired of the shutdowns, they're tired of high taxes, they're tired of high crime, they're tired of woke education.
+You know, interestingly, the people that are leaving, they're tired of the shutdowns.

-These are very specific things that are happening and at an accelerated pace in these blue states, so I think they're escaping all of that.
+These are very specific things that are happening at an accelerated pace in these blue states.

 The Carolinas will be more red.

-Uh that's why Texas is more red.
+That's why Texas is more red.

-Governor Abbott won by double digits also.
+Governor Abbott won by double digits, also.

-How are you gonna win Wisconsin?
+How are you going to win Wisconsin?

-How you gonna win Pennsylvania?
+How are you going to win Pennsylvania?

 And that's the thing, right?